vinay-gupta155/Apex-planet-task-2/Network -security-scan-notes.md

 nmap -O target: OS detection (fingerprinting based on TCP/IP stack).

 nmap -A target: Aggressive (includes -sV, -O, script scan, traceroute).

+Vulnerability scanning:

+OpenVAS: it is an open-source vulnerability scanner that automates testing for thousands of known security flaws across networks, hosts, and applications.
+It uses Network Vulnerability Tests (NVTs) updated daily from feeds like CVE to detect issues and prioritize them by severity.
+Installation and Setup:

+Install OpenVAS (now part of Greenbone Vulnerability Manager or GVM) on Kali Linux via sudo apt install gvm.
+Run sudo gvm-setup to create an admin user and download feeds (takes hours initially).
+Start with sudo gvm-start, then access https://127.0.0.1:9392 in a browser using admin credentials.
+Update feeds regularly with sudo greenbone-feed-sync.

+Creating Targets and Scans:

+Define a Target: Go to Configuration > Targets > New; enter IP, range (e.g., 192.168.1.0/24), or domain, plus ports (default all).

+Create a Task: Scans > Tasks > New; select target, choose scan config (e.g., "Full and fast" for balanced speed/depth), set credentials if needed.Launch the task monitor progress under Scans dashboard